-Video has quickly become our preferred medium for content consumption, entertainment and learning.
-Marketers have realized the power of video and have been creating more and more video content to engage with their target audience.
+Video has quickly become our preferred medium for content consumption, entertainment, and learning.
+Smart brands realize this and take action to create more video content to engage with their target audience.

-Small business marketers can grab a tripod made for mobile devices, a cheap mic and maybe a small lighting kit and create very affordable videos with surprisingly high quality.
+Small business marketers can grab a tripod made for mobile devices, a cheap mic, and maybe a small lighting kit and create very affordable videos with surprisingly high quality.
 This effectively eliminates the cost barrier that kept video off the table for small businesses in the past.